yuanbei/Nars-Wiki/NarNode,-communication-between-reasoners-over-UDP.md

 **cyclesToRunOrNull** ..
 For how many cycles the system should run, put null if it should never terminate.

+**listenPort** .. listen port to listen for tasks

-The other parameters are for adding target NarNodes similar as in the code usage case, where a target node can simply be specified by adding for more parameters of the form **targetIP targetPort prioThreshold mustContainTermOrNull** where as in the code, these parameters can be interpreted in the following way:
+The next parameters are for adding target NarNodes similar as in the code usage case, where a target node can simply be specified by adding for more parameters of the form **targetIP targetPort prioThreshold mustContainTermOrNull** where as in the code, these parameters can be interpreted in the following way:

 **targetIP** = the IP of the target Nar (IPv6 untested, but should work too)